-When Elizabeth Hurley, ’16, M.S. in Nutrition, completes her Dietetic Internship in the spring of 2017, she feels eminently prepared to enter her field of choice.
+When Elizabeth Raynor, ’16, M.S. in Nutrition, completed her Dietetic Internship, she felt eminently prepared to enter her field of choice.

-That sense of confidence is validated by the accolades she has already earned for her work in nutrition: she was named the North Carolina Dietetic Association Outstanding Dietetic Student of the Year in 2017, recognizing her impressive record in academics, service, and leadership.
+That sense of confidence was validated by the accolades she earned for her work in nutrition: she was named the North Carolina Dietetic Association Outstanding Dietetic Student of the Year in 2017, recognizing her impressive record in academics, service, and leadership.
 And in 2016, she received Meredith’s Food and Nutrition Graduate Award for Leadership.

 Elizabeth served on the Campus Kitchens Project leadership team and as a Nutrition Graduate Student Association leader.
 The Campus Kitchens Project is a non-profit organization aimed at reducing food waste and food insecurity in the local community.